Tragic Kingdom: Background

 No Doubt released their self-titled debut album in 1992, a year after being signed to Interscope.
 The album's pop-oriented sound contrasted with grunge music, which was popular in the United States when No Doubt was released.
 The album sold 30,000 copies; the program director of KROQ radio station, on which the band aspired to be played, said, "It would take an act of God for this band to get on the radio."

+The band decided to produce their next album independently and recorded their second album, The Beacon Street Collection, in a homemade studio.
+No Doubt's first two singles were released for The Beacon Street Collection: "Squeal" and "Doghouse", under their own record label, Beacon Street Records.
+Despite limited availability, the album sold 100,000 copies in the year of its release.
+Their independence attracted Interscope's attention and ensured that the label would fund a third album.

 The band began work on Tragic Kingdom in 1993, but Interscope rejected most of their material and paired the band with producer Matthew Wilder.
 Keyboardist Eric Stefani eventually stopped recording with the band because he disliked having to relinquish creative control.
 He encouraged other members of the band to write songs but sometimes felt threatened when they did.
 Eric became increasingly depressed, and in September 1994, he stopped attending rehearsals, though they were usually held at his house.
 Bassist Tony Kanal then ended his seven-year relationship with Gwen Stefani.

-The band decided to produce their next album independently and recorded their second album, The Beacon Street Collection, in a homemade studio.
-No Doubt's first two singles were released for The Beacon Street Collection: "Squeal" and "Doghouse", under their own record label, Beacon Street Records.
-Despite limited availability, the album sold 100,000 copies in the year of its release.
-Their independence attracted Interscope's attention and ensured that the label would fund a third album.